American Boy: A Profile of Steven Prince: Synopsis

 Martin Scorsese and a small group of friends gather in a living room in Los Angeles with the charismatic Steven Prince.
 Over the course of the evening, Scorsese films Prince talking about various events in his life with a mixture of humor and gravitas.
 Prince recalls stories such as being a former drug addict, a road manager for Neil Diamond, and a traumatic event in which he witnessed a boy die by accidental electrocution.
 Scorsese intersperses home movies of Prince as a child as he talks about his family.

 When talking of his years as a heroin addict, he recalls Neil Diamond offering to help Prince get clean, but he refused.
 Later, however, Prince goes through recovery and remembers being shocked to learn he had a green ceiling in his home.
 He never noticed before because his eyelids had always been half-closed as an effect of the heroin.

 Prince recalls injecting adrenaline into the heart of a woman who overdosed, with the help of a medical dictionary and a Magic Marker.
-This story was re-enacted by Quentin Tarantino in his screenplay for Pulp Fiction.
+Years later this story was re-enacted by Quentin Tarantino in his screenplay for Pulp Fiction.

 Prince also tells a story about his days working at a gas station, and having to shoot a man he caught stealing tires, after the man pulled out a knife and tried to attack him.
 This story was retold in the Richard Linklater film Waking Life.